jessepav/libgdx-wiki-old/Modules-overview.md

 ## Introduction ##

-LibGDX comprises several modules that provide services for each step of a typical game architecture.
+libGDX comprises several modules that provide services for each step of a typical game architecture.

  * *[[Input | Input Handling]]* - Provides a unified input model and handler for all platforms.
 Supports keyboard, touchscreen, accelerometer and mouse where available.
  * *[[Graphics | Graphics]]* - Enables the drawing of images to the screen using the hardware provided OpenGL ES implementation.